legomb/fedex-assignment/README.md

 - `cube/schema`: Semantic Layer models, to be used by BI dashboard apps (Cube.dev)
 - `superset`: Superset (BI dashboards)
 - `docker-compose.yml`: Local environment definition.
-- `pyspark_sample/popular_styles_per_city.py`: This is how the `transform/models/dwh/sales/fct_popular_styles_categories_per_city.sql` dbt model would look in pyspark.
-Due to time constraints, this is a non-working, untested sample.
 - `taskfile.yml`: Available actions, to be used by maintainers and eventually the CI/CD.

 ## Requirements